-During 2104, the District's recycled water facility produced 52.2 million gallons (160.3 acre/ft.) of recycled water for the North Marin Water District's Hamilton Area recycled water distribution system.
-The facilities design can be readily expanded to 5.2 mgd.
+During 2104, the District's recycled water facility produced 48.9 million gallons (150 acre/ft.) of recycled water for the North Marin Water District's Hamilton Area recycled water distribution system.
+The facility is under design to be expanded to its maximum design filtration capacity of 5.4 mgd.
+The capacity upgrade will replace the MMWD recycled water facility which has reached the end of its useful life.
 The District will manage the beneficial use of nutrients in recycled water.
 The District will continue to explore opportunities for additional use of recycled water.